monoelh/deep-reinforcement-learning_DDQN_PPO_HER/README.md

 # DDQN-deepRL_in_games
-MLP-framework and DDQN-framework for OpanAI's Gym - written in numpy

-# Intro
-MLP framework and DDQN framework for OpenAI's gym game environments.
-Take a look at the [Documentation](./documentation.ipynb)
+MLP framework and DDQN framework for OpenAI's gym game environments. - written in numpy Take a look at the [Documentation](./documentation.ipynb)

 # Installation